Or~ What I’ve learned Since 2012 About Writing Online

 My passion IS encouraging other writers to find their voice.
-Over the 5 years I’ve been blogging, although I’ve no great numbers of followers as the blogsphere goes (I almost typed ‘glogosphere’), what I do have is rich relationships with once invisible friends.
+Although I’ve no great numbers of followers as the blogsphere goes (I almost typed ‘glogosphere’), what I do have is rich relationships with once invisible friends.
 And, as a blessing and a bonus, the reach of my words has grown little by little.

 Like every other good thing grows–little by little.

 Blogging for me has always been about people, not platforms.
 The apostle Paul’s admonition is to “grow in grace and in the knowledge of our Lord Jesus Christ.”
 That’s where I want to spend my efforts.

 Here’s my small nugget from where I stand on the interwebs~

 5 Tips to Grow the Reach of Your Words

 - Talk like yourself–No one else has your voice, your vision or your view.
 We don’t need any copies or clones, we need YOU–your experience in life is the lens that shows us what you see–and we want to see it, too.

 - Cast a wide net--submit work in multiple places.
 Here is a list of four places to start with.
 Scatter joy, as the saying goes, and see where it lands.
 For a random writer like myself, this is a good approach.
 If you’re more linear and like deadlines and sequence, still, looking at other places to submit your work is a good idea.
 One of my new favorite sites for moms is Kindred Mom, facilitated by Emily Allen.

 - Comment on the blogs you follow–(I only follow a handful of people whose voices add to my life–you need to decide who those people are for you.)
 Over time, writers notice who’s showing up each week to weigh in and leave comments and connections are formed.
 Connections often lead to relationships and readers come through relationships.